|

 the feel of life behind what used to be called the Iron Curtain, and

-a heritage that goes beyond ideology.
-An excellent book! ...Aesthetic of Lemkhin as an artist is unusually analogous to
+...Aesthetic of Lemkhin as an artist is unusually analogous to

 Brodsky's restrained and resolute diction, at once ironical and tragic.